-Simple, smart ideas that have the power to improve the safety of South African lives.
-Because at Santam, that’s exactly what insurance good and proper means – not only being there for our clients when something goes wrong, but helping prevent it from happening in the first place.
+Simple, smart ideas have the power to improve the safety of South African lives.
+At Santam, that’s exactly what insurance good and proper means – not only being there for our clients when something goes wrong, but also helping prevent it from happening in the first place.

-We encouraged South Africans to stop talking about safety and to start thinking about it..
-Everyone was invited to submit their one-of-a-kind safety ideas for a chance to see them become a reality, to which we received an overwhelming response.
+We encouraged South Africans to stop talking about safety and to start thinking about it bysubmitting their one-of-a-kind safety ideas for a chance to see them become a reality.
+We received an overwhelming response of innovative solutions.

-The Jammer Scammer and Roam Alert were two ideas we conceptualised ourselves, but we look forward to sharing more one-of-a-kind ideas from the Safety Ideas campaign with you soon.
+The Jammer Scanner and Roam Alert were 2 ideas we conceptualised ourselves.
+We look forward to sharing more of the one-of-a-kind ideas from the Safety Ideas challenge with you soon.

 THE JAMMER SCAMMER